-- 1% of plan members in plans with fewer than 200 members in the Academic sector, - 4% of plan members in plans with 200+ members in the Academic sector.
+- 1% of plan members in plans with fewer than 200 members - 2% in plans with 200 + members

 These results underscore a tendency of at least some CAP members to adopt extreme investment allocations.
-About 14% of plan members in 2016 within the Academic sector overall held extreme allocations - either with zero equity holdings or with 100% equity exposure.
+About 17% of plan members in 2016 within the Associations & Affiliations sector overall held extreme allocations - either with zero equity holdings or with 100% equity exposure.
 Some plan members may be making clear choices based on their objectives, time horizon, risk tolerance, investments held outside their workplace plan or other personal factors; but others may not.
-An increasingly popular solution is the use of automatic investment options - such as target date funds which eliminate such extremes and structure plan member portfolios along more balanced lines.
+An increasingly popular solution is the use of automatic investment options - such as target date funds - which eliminate such extremes and structure plan member portfolios along more balanced lines.